What To Wear During Video Deposition

 How a deponent appears on a video deposition creates an instant impression that resonates.
 Dressing or acting improperly can create a negative impression that may adversely affect how your testimony is received.

-Dressing for a Video Deposition
+Dressing in Appropriate Attire for a Video Deposition

 If you are the plaintiff in a personal injury lawsuit, how you present yourself in a video deposition can make or break your case.
-Every video deposition should be made as if it will be shown in its entirety to the judge and jury at trial.
-You want to be confident that everyone who sees your video deposition is focused on what you say, not how you look.
+Proper attire plays a crucial role in creating a credible image that resonates well with the judge and jury.
+Every video deposition should be made as if it will be shown in its entirety to the judge and jury at trial, adhering to the dress code to ensure your attire positively impacts the impression you make in this legal setting.

 You should dress conservatively and be neatly groomed for your video deposition.
 By “conservative” dress, we mean that you should wear clothes that you would wear to church, synagogue, or a nice occasion.